FeeX is a service launched in 2014 in Israel and the US to inform people about their high financial fees and give them tools to lower them.

 about 10% of users had privacy and security concerns. some did not want to give out personal details fearing they would be misused.
 Others just didn’t believe that this kind of service can be free and wanted to know what the “angle” was etc.

-Re-Think our Analysis page
+Re-Think the Analysis page

 The analysis page had to contain so much content that I decided to divide it into 4 tabs.
 The main tab would display the bottom line - "How much will I lose at retirement" with a big call to action button.

-Friction free action
+Friction free and actionable

 In order for the first step to be as frictionless as possible, I suggested creating a simple template pre-populated with the user's personal fund details - now all they needed to do was press the "Send" button.